 - Carrot bacon adds color and a surprising amount of smoky bacon flavor.

-- Tempeh is rich in protein and healthy fat which makes this sandwich even more satisfying.
+- Tempeh is rich in protein and healthy fats which makes this sandwich even more satisfying.

 - Try it with this oil-free vegan mayo.
-Made with whole-food ingredients, it seriously tastes as good as store-bought mayonnaise (but with about half the calories)!
+Made with whole-food ingredients, it tastes as good as store-bought mayonnaise but with half the calories!